vanesascode/jobs-site-python-flask-dynamicdata-bootstrap/readme.md

-# Jobs site using Python Flask stack with MySQL for database management (BACKEND + FRONTEND)
+# Jobs site using Python Flask stack with Dynamic Data for database management (BACKEND + FRONTEND)

 In the video you can see how it looks and what it does.
 Notice this app is still in development stage running on a local domain.
 It is a learning project and you can find all my notes during the process, which helped me understand everything better, below the video. 👇👇👇